edur409/Circumferential-Surface-Waves/README.md

 I infer Clorennec and Royer (2004) did not use Jeans' rule since they assert in the third paragraph of page 2435: "An integer value $n$ of $ka$ corresponds to a resonance frequency $\omega_n$".
 That statement is correct for the cylinder though.
 In their notation, $n$ is the spherical harmonic order $l$, as in Equation 2.2 of Sato and Usami (1962) for the spheroidal oscillation.

+> [!TIP]
-**PS3:** A good resource online for checking and visualizing the vibrational eigenmodes of simple shapes (i.e cylinder, spheres, and more) is provided by researcher Lucien Saviot here: [https://saviot.cnrs.fr/index.en.html](https://saviot.cnrs.fr/index.en.html).
+> A good resource online for checking and visualizing the vibrational eigenmodes of simple shapes (i.e cylinder, spheres, and more) is provided by researcher Lucien Saviot here: [https://saviot.cnrs.fr/index.en.html](https://saviot.cnrs.fr/index.en.html).
 Check Saviot et al. (2004) in the references above.
 In the [Fundamental Modes](https://github.com/edur409/Circumferential-Surface-Waves/tree/main/Fundamental_Modes) folder there is a notebook to calculate the fundamental modes of a homogenous sphere.
 The fundamental modes are also calculated by the variational method of Visscher et al. (1991) in the folder [RUS](https://github.com/edur409/Circumferential-Surface-Waves/tree/main/RUS).
 Details on the README.md files of the respective folders.

 # CMASW inversion code structure